laravel/docs/broadcasting.md

 #### Socket.IO

-> {note} Socket.IO server support is currently in beta and is community driven.
-Public and private channels are supported; however, presence channels are not fully implemented.

 If you are going to pair the Redis broadcaster with a Socket.IO server, you will need to include the Socket.IO JavaScript client library in your application's `head` HTML element:

     <script src="https://cdn.socket.io/socket.io-1.4.5.js"></script>